Collision Geometry

 [0.002, 0.5]

-. - Merge - Merge convex hulls after decomposing the input mesh.
+. - Merge - Try to merge convex hulls without violating the concavity threshold.

-- Convex Hull Limit - The maximum number of convex hulls after merging.
+- Convex Hull Limit - Limit the maximum number of convex hulls after merging.
 Use

 -1

-for no limitation. - Vertex Limit - The maximum number of vertices per convex hull
+for no limitation. - Vertex Limit - Limit the maximum number of vertices per convex hull

 [4, 255]